 If you want to rescue or adopt an Australian bulldog, check with your local rescue agencies.
 You may be able to find a dog who simply needs the right companion and living situation.
 With the right setting and owners, this breed is very likely to do well.
 Check out the RSPCA's adoption guide to see if this is the ideal solution for you.
 If you want to purchase your Aussie bulldog from a reputable breeder, use this helpful guide for finding the right breeder from the RSPCA.

-Note: PetCloud does not endorse the use of choke chains on dogs, as per the article image, there was a shortage of images of this breed.
+Note: PetCloud does not endorse the use of choke chains on dogs, as per the article image, there was a shortage of stock images of this breed.